Tallwave/guidelines/README.md

 ## Development

 It is possible to run this using Docker.
-This avoids having to set up jekyll locally, install themes, set up SASS, etc. Just a single dependency:
+This avoids having to set up jekyll locally, install themes, set up SASS, etc. There is a single dependency of Docker:

-* Docker

-With Docker running in your system, run the following command to build the image and run the container:
+With Docker running in your system, run the following command in the root folder to build the image and run the container:

 ```
 ./build.sh